 References to the "Company," "our," "us" or "we" refer to Lionheart Acquisition Corporation II, a blank check company incorporated in Delaware on December 23, 2019.
 References to our "Sponsor," "Lionheart" or "Lionheart Equities" refer to Lionheart Equities, LLC, our Sponsor and an affiliate of Mr. Ophir Steinberg, our Chairman, President and Chief Executive Officer.
-References to our "Public Offering" refer to the initial public offering of Lionheart Acquisition Corporation II, which closed on August 18, 2020.
+References to our "Public Offering" refer to the initial public offering of Lionheart Acquisition Corporation II, which closed on August 18, 2020 (the "IPO Closing Date").